mesafnt/CSC3916_Assignment3/README.md

 You will also create Movies collection to store information about movies.
 All endpoints will be protected with the JWT token received by a signin call.

 ## Requirements
-Create a collection in MongoDB to hold information about movies
+Create a collection in MongoDB to hold information about movie
 - Each entry should contain the following
     - title (string, required, index)
     - releaseDate